 Visa covered litigation In 2008, we received Class B Shares as part of Visa's initial public offering ("IPO").
 Pursuant to the IPO, we, along with all the other Class B shareholders, agreed to indemnify Visa for the claims and obligations arising from certain specific covered litigation.
-The Class B Shares are not eligible to be converted into publicly traded Class A Shares until settlement of the covered litigation described in Note 30, "Litigation and Regulatory Matters" in our 2023 Form 10-K. Accordingly, the Class B Shares are considered restricted and are only transferable under limited circumstances, which include transfers to other Class B shareholders.
+The Class B Shares were not eligible to be converted into publicly traded Class A common shares ("Class A Shares") until settlement of the covered litigation described in Note 30, "Litigation and Regulatory Matters" in our 2023 Form 10-K. Accordingly, the Class B Shares were considered restricted and were only transferable under limited circumstances.

 In 2016 and 2017, we sold substantially all of our Visa Class B Shares to a third party.
-Under the terms of the sale agreements, we entered into swap agreements with the purchaser to retain the litigation risk associated with the Class B Shares sold until the related litigation is settled and the Class B Shares can be converted into Class A Shares.
-These swaps had a carrying value of \$34 million and \$40 million at March 31, 2024 and December 31, 2023, respectively.
-The swap agreements we entered into with the purchaser require us to (a) make periodic payments, calculated by reference to the market price of Class A Shares and (b) make or receive payments based on subsequent changes in the conversion rate of Class B Shares into Class A Shares.
-We have entered into a total return swap position to economically hedge the periodic payments made under these swap agreements.
-The payments under the derivative will continue until the Class B Shares are able to be converted into Class A Shares.
+Under the terms of the sale agreements, we entered into swap agreements with the purchaser to retain the litigation risk associated with the Class B Shares sold until the related litigation is settled and the Class B Shares could be converted into Class A Shares.
+During the second quarter of 2024, Visa completed an exchange offer that allowed holders to exchange a portion of their Class B Shares for publicly traded Class A Shares.
+The purchaser of our Class B Shares participated in the exchange offer which required our existing swap agreements to be amended to reflect the reduction in notional value and a new makewhole agreement to be entered into with the purchaser in order to continue to retain the litigation risk associated with the exchanged shares.
+These swaps had a carrying value of \$56 million and \$40 million at September 30, 2024 and December 31, 2023, respectively.
+The swap agreements we entered into with the purchaser require us to (a) make periodic payments, calculated by reference to the market price of Class A Shares, (b) make or receive payments based on subsequent changes in the conversion rate of Class B Shares into Class A Shares and (c) for exchanged shares, make payments based on the number of shares sold by the purchaser.
+We have entered into total return swap positions to economically hedge the periodic payments made under these swap agreements.
+The payments under the derivatives will continue until the related litigation is settled and the remaining Class B Shares are able to be converted into Class A Shares.
 The fair value of the swap agreements is estimated using a discounted cash flow methodology and is dependent upon the final resolution of the related litigation.
 Changes in fair value between periods are recognized in other income (loss).
+During the three and nine months ended September 30, 2024, we recorded losses of \$29 million and \$32 million, respectively, primarily related to extending the expected timing of the final resolution of the related litigation and a change in the Visa Class B share conversion rate compared with losses of \$34 million and \$40 million during the three and nine months ended September 30, 2023, respectively.
 See Note 8, "Derivative Financial Instruments," for further information.